Ravjot03/Machine-Learning-Models/Regression Models/Linear Regression/Introduction/README.md

 # Linear Regression Introduction

-In this repository, I have explained how to build a Simple Linear Regression Model.
+In this jupyter notebook, I have explained how to build a Simple Linear Regression Model.

 I have used Weather dataset.